hbashton/VIIPER/docs/index.md

 ### Can I use VIIPER for gaming?

 Yes!
-VIIPER can create virtual controllers (currently only Xbox360) that appear as real hardware to games and applications.
+VIIPER can create virtual input devices that appear as real hardware to games and applications.

-This works with Steam, native Windows games, and any other application supporting controllers.
+This works with Steam, native Windows games and any other application that supports the emulated device types.

 ### How is VIIPER different from other controller emulators?

-Most controller emulators require custom kernel drivers for each device type.
+Many controller emulation approaches require writing a custom kernel driver for every device type you want to support.
-VIIPER uses USBIP to handle the USB protocol layer, allowing device emulation in userspace without kernel drivers.
+VIIPER uses USBIP to handle the USB protocol layer, so device emulation code lives entirely in userspace.

+USBIP itself does require a kernel driver.
+On Linux, the USBIP driver is built into the kernel.
+On Windows, [usbip-win2](https://github.com/vadimgrn/usbip-win2) provides a signed kernel mode driver.
+That driver is generic and does not need to know anything about specific device types.
+All device-type logic stays in userspace.

-This makes VIIPER portable, easier to extend, and simpler to bundle with applications.
+This makes VIIPER portable, easier to extend and simpler to bundle with applications.
+Adding a new device type never requires touching kernel code.

 ### Can I add support for other device types?